-Are you sick of hearing customers say, “So what?
-What do I do with this data?” when they see your solutions?
+Is the team sick of hearing customers say, “So what?
+What do I do with this data?” when they see their solutions?

 Are you afraid your budget or team might be facing cuts because your solutions are having little impact?

-Wouldn't it be amazing if users felt your data products were “game changers?”
+Wouldn't it be amazing if users felt your team's data products were “game changers?”

-Imagine knowing what is going to get adopted by users before you start building the solution
+Imagine knowing what is going to get adopted by users before your team starts building the solution

 Imagine hearing, “This is amazing!
-Can we start using it now?” when users see your data product
+Can we start using it now?” when users see better data products emerging

 Imagine management doubling your budget because your solutions are delivering enormous value they can actually quantify or feel

 Whether you're leading a commercial software data product (i.e. SAAS/cloud decision support, market intelligence, IOT analytics) or you oversee an internal BI team or AI/ML initiative where simplicity, user engagement, and successful operationalization are critical to value creation, you're in the right place.

-If your data product relies on humans to engage with it, then success boils down to the UX you deliver in the last mile.
+If your data products rely on human engagement, then success boils down to the UX you deliver in the last mile.
 Doing this requires more than technical or business skills.
 Design is the glue that connects the stats, analytics, AI, ML, and engineering work with the value and outcomes the business and customers seek.
 In short, users don't want data; they want clear answers and actionable decision support.

-My training seminar will teach you or your team to:
+My training seminar will teach your team to:

-- Uncover what users actually want and need using empathy
+- Understand what users and stakeholders actually need

-- Avoid building the wrong solutions that incur technical debt and cost
+- Avoid building the wrong solutions through better problem definition

-- Ensure stakeholders understand the value your data product will bring
+- Ensure stakeholders understand the value a proposed data product will bring

 - Identify the unspoken needs, desires, and whys in your customers' minds

-- Turn vague “AI” requests into clear problems you can address
+- Turn vague “AI” requests from stakeholders into clear data science / tech work

-- Get everyone to agree on what to build before you build it
+- Getting alignment on what to build before you build it

 - Develop a "product" mindset to delivering decision support solutions

-- Find out if customers will use your solution before you invest too much in it
+- Find out if users will adopt your solution before you invest too much in developing it

 - Navigate the organizational obstacles that might keep your solution from getting incorporated into production